bsandmann/blocktrust-identity-wallet/README.md

 ## Contact
-For furhter information feel free to contact me at: sandmann@blocktrust.dev
+For further information feel free to contact me at: sandmann@blocktrust.dev